scotgopal/PythonBeginnerProjects/README.md

     b.
 Create programme header\
     c.
 Select word that has to be guessed and display to player.
     d.
 Check user inputs for each guess.
 Update if they have guessed correctly.
 I made my program to record what are the letters that the user had already used.
     e.
 Let them know if they manage to guess all letters without making 6 mistakes.
 Else exit programe.
-I gave my player the ability to decide if they want to play again. ;)
+I gave my player the ability to decide if they want to play again. ;)\
+6. __p/s: Make sure when you run the .exe, it has the '_sowpod.txt_' in the same directory.__

 **P/S** : I am also a beginner myself, so if you think there is something that can be improved, please bring up a new Issue.
 I am happy to be learning on ways to improve on my coding.
 Please also feel free to comment on my work.
 Thank you.